ecophilina/ACCASP-meeting/2019-03-14-project-team-meeting.md

 1. Brainstorm list of potential technical break-out group tasks.

-1. Work in teams to complete group tasks, thus establishing collaborative understanding and hopefully clearing some key analytical or conceptual hurdles.
+1. Work in teams on group tasks to hopefully clear some important analytical and conceptual hurdles.

 ## Day 1: Thursday, March 14th 2019

 Colvile Room, **Coast Bastion Hotel**, 11 Bastion Street, Nanaimo

-9:00 am - 4:00 pm
+9:00 am -- 4:00 pm

 ### Meeting agenda

+* Introductions

 * Welcome and review of meeting objectives and agenda

-* Team introductions and any brief presentations on new related work

-* Review of stated deliverables and timeline [Sean/Philina]
+* Review of stated deliverables and timeline (Sean/Philina)

+* Any brief presentations on related work from working group members

-* Discussion of data sources [Sean/Philina]
+* Brief review of data sources (Sean/Philina)
     - Synoptic trawl surveys
     - Hard-bottom long-line
     - Sablefish
-    - Halibut [Andy]
+    - Halibut (Andy)

+* Functionality now built into the sdmTMB model (Sean)
+    - Spatial and spatiotemporal or independent spatiotemporal random fields
+    - A complete set of families and links
+    - Prediction on new data sets through a predict() function with a full predictive-process projection
+    - AR1 spatiotemporal random fields (new)
+    - Time-varying parameters (new)
+    - Centre of gravity calculations (new)
+    - Standard errors on predictions (new)
+    - Ability to input arbitrary INLA meshes (new)

+* Simulation testing of the sdmTMB model (Philina)

-* Overview of environmnental sensor data (depth, temperature, DO, salinity)
+* Overview of environmental sensor data (depth, temperature, dissolved oxygen, salinity)
     - data availability
-    - intercorrelations
+    - basic data quality checking and cross-correlations (Philina)
     - preliminary models of environmental variables for projection grids
-        - TMB
+        - TMB (Sean)
-        - INLA
+        - INLA (Philina)

-\clearpage
+* Visualizing time-varying depth and temperature effects through time (Sean)

 * High-level discussion/brainstorming of how to achieve project objectives:

-    - Start with free idea sharing (<20 min)
+    - Start with free idea sharing
     - Provide opportunity for idea refinement, clarification, and discussion of broad conceptual approaches
-    - Discuss goal of eventual integration into stock assessments
     - Discuss how to define publishable units

 * Technical discussion of how to achieve project objectives:

+    1. Parameter-focused inference vs. projection-based inference (e.g. weighted-mean temperature)
+    1. Salinity projection issues
-    1. Should synoptic survey blocks be treated separately or stitched together?
+    1. Should synoptic survey regions be treated separately or stitched together?
-    2. Which modeling framework should we use?
-TMB vs. INLA vs. Stan
+    2. Modeling frameworks: TMB vs. INLA vs. Stan vs. machine learning
     3. Should we attempt to use other survey data: IPHC, HBLL (inside and outside), sablefish?
         Which environmental variables do these other surveys collect?
     4. How do we model all 3 spatial dimensions of climate velocity (latitude, longitude, depth) and variables (temp, salinity, O2)?
     5. Are centre of gravity and area of occupancy appropriate response variables for Canadian waters?
     6. Do we want to account for size structure of populations?
     7. Should we consider multi-species covariance?
+    8. Species to focus on

 ### Break for lunch

-* Broader scope planning (while we have most people present -- either here or Friday morning?)
+* Broader scope planning (while most people are present)
     - Review project objectives, deliverables, and timeline
     - Discuss each team member's interests, availability, and desired roles
     - Set goals and guidelines for on-going collaboration